Great Flood of 1862: Central Valley

-The entire Sacramento and San Joaquin valleys were inundated.
+The entire Sacramento and San Joaquin valleys were affected.
 An area about 300 mi long, averaging 20 mi in width, and covering 5000 to 6000 sqmi was under water.
 The water flooding the Central Valley reached depths up to 30 ft, completely submerging telegraph poles that had just been installed between San Francisco and New York.
 Transportation, mail, and communications across the state were disrupted for a month.
 Water covered portions of the valley from December 1861, through the spring, and into the summer of 1862.

-In Knight's Ferry, in the foothills of the Sierra Nevada astride the Stanislaus River, about 40 mi east of Modesto, the town's homes, its mill, and most of its businesses were ruined by the flood.
-The bridge spanning the river initially withstood the flood waters but was destroyed when the debris of the bridge at Two-Mile Bar, only a short distance up river, torn from its foundation, crashed into the Knights Ferry Bridge, crushing the truss supports and knocking it from its rock foundation.
-All Sacramento, excepting one street, part of Marysville, part of Santa Rosa, part of Auburn, part of Sonora, part of Nevada City, and part of Napa were under water.
+In Knights Ferry, in the foothills of the Sierra Nevada astride the Stanislaus River, about 40 mi east of Modesto, the town's homes, its mill, and most of its businesses were ruined by the flood.
+The bridge spanning the river initially withstood the flood waters but was destroyed when the debris of the bridge at Two-Mile Bar, only a short distance up river, was torn from its foundation and crashed into the Knights Ferry Bridge, crushing the truss supports and knocking it from its rock foundation.
+All Sacramento excepting one street, part of Marysville, part of Santa Rosa, part of Auburn, part of Sonora, part of Nevada City, and part of Napa were under water.
 Some smaller towns like Empire City and Mokelumne City were entirely destroyed.